 The fourier entry is a dictionary which specifies the application of the Fourier decomposition method.
 It consists of two arrays of the same length which define the beginning and ending wave numbers to be included.
 If the arrays have length zero, no Fourier decomposition is applied.
 For each array entry, the requested Fourier decomposition is applied to the forecast and observation fields.
-The beginning and ending wave numbers are indicated in the MET ASCII output files by the INTERP_MTHD column (e.g. WV1_0-3 for waves 0 to 3 or WV1_10 for only wave 10).
+The beginning and ending wave numbers are indicated in the MET ASCII output files by the INTERP\MTHD column (e.g. WV1\0-3 for waves 0 to 3 or WV1\10 for only wave 10).
 This 1-dimensional Fourier decomposition is computed along the Y-dimension only (i.e. the columns of data).
+It is applied to the forecast and observation fields as well as the climatological mean field, if specified.
 It is only defined when each grid point contains valid data.
-If either input field contains missing data, no Fourier decomposition is computed.
+If any input field contains missing data, no Fourier decomposition is computed.
 The available wave numbers start at 0 (the mean across each row of data) and end at (Nx+1)/2 (the finest level of detail), where Nx is the X-dimension of the verification grid.

-The wave_1d_beg entry is an array of integers specifying the first wave number to be included.
+The wave\1d\beg entry is an array of integers specifying the first wave number to be included.
 The wave 1d end entry is an array of integers specifying the last wave number to be included.